-Appendix II - Convention on the Conservation of European Wildlife and Natural Habitats (1979).
-Appendix II - Convention on the Conservation of Migratory Species of Wild Animals (1979).
+- Appendix II - Convention on the Conservation of Migratory Species of Wild Animals (1979).

-DIRECTIVE 2009/147/EC of the European Parliament and of the Council of 30 November 2009 on the conservation of wild birds.
+- DIRECTIVE 2009/147/EC of the European Parliament and of the Council of 30 November 2009 on the conservation of wild birds.

-European Union Regulation laying down certain technical measures for the conservation of fishery resources in the Mediterranean (1626/94 (EC) 1994).
+- European Union Regulation laying down certain technical measures for the conservation of fishery resources in the Mediterranean (1626/94 (EC) 1994).

-Listed in the AEWA Action Plan (Column A Category 3/a).
+- Listed in the AEWA Action Plan (Column A Category 3/a).